 The Nicest Places To Visit In Sri Lanka

-Of all the places to visit in Sri Lanka, Negombo is the one closest to Colombo international Airport so it makes sense to stop there for a night or two to rest after a long haul flight.
+Negombo is the one close to Colombo international Airport so it makes sense to stop there for a night or two to rest after a long haul flight.
+It hardly makes the list of places to visit in Sri Lanka, but I think you should not miss it.

 Negombo is home to some of the best known Sri Lanka beaches, where it is pleasant to go for a walk.
 Furthermore, if visiting markets is one of the most interesting things to do in Sri Lanka, Negombo fish market makes for an interesting stop.